-Uterine Artery Embolization or Fibroid Embolization are performed by an interventional radiologist who places a small pellet inside the artery that feeds the fibroids.
-The blood flow to the uterus and/or fibroid is thereby blocked, leading to necrosis and a gradual shrinkage of the fibroid.
+Uterine Artery Embolization or Fibroid Embolization are performed by an interventional radiologist who places small pellets inside the artery that feeds the fibroids.
+The blood flow to the fibroid is thereby blocked, leading to necrosis and a gradual shrinkage of the fibroid.
 To learn more, click here for the Society of Interventional Radiology and American Congress of Obstetricians and Gynecologists.

 MR-Guided Focused Ultrasound uses ultrasound energy to heat and destroy the fibroid and cause it to gradually shrink.
 For more information click here for the Society of Interventional Radiology and American Congress of Obstetricians and Gynecologists.

 Fibroids can also be treated with hysterectomy, which involves removing the uterus with the fibroids.